Tuition Remission Benefits

 - Tuition remission will then be awarded to bring the total aid package to 100% or 50% of tuition, in accordance with the appropriate staff benefit.

-- Outside scholarships, Cedarville's talent-based scholarships (athletic, music, forensics, debate and theatre), Cedarville's church matching grant, and donor funded scholarships will be applied after the tuition remission award.
+- Outside scholarships, Cedarville’s talent-based scholarships (athletic, music, worship, pharmacy, debate team, speech team, and theatre), Cedarville’s church matching scholarship, and donor funded scholarships will be applied after the tuition remission award.

 Eligible students will continue to receive an aid package totaling 100% or 50% of tuition, per the appropriate staff benefit.
 Although the tuition remission benefit has not been reduced, a revision to the awarding sequence may reduce the University’s tuition remission obligation, and in some cases will reduce the total financial aid package families receive.